De Bange 155 mm cannon: Development and 19th century deployment

 Drawing from the experiences of the Franco-Prussian War of 1870–1871, a French artillery committee met on 2 February 1874 to discuss new models for the French fortress and siege artillery.
 Among them was a piece in the 14 to 16 cm caliber range.
 After several meetings, on 16 April 1874, the committee settled on the 15.5 cm caliber.
-In the subsequent program-letter of the committee, dating from 21 April, the caliber was, for the first time, expressed as 155 mm, (the other two calibers decided by this committee were the 120 mm for a fortress/siege cannon and the a 220 mm mortar.)
+In the subsequent program-letter of the committee, dating from 21 April, the caliber was, for the first time, expressed as 155 mm, (the other two calibers decided by this committee were the 120 mm for a fortress/siege cannon and the 220 mm mortar.)
 Three different 155 mm prototypes were tested in Calais in 1876.
 The winner was Charles de Bange's model, and the French government ordered the first 300 pieces in November 1877.

 In common with the other de Bange cannons, the 155 L de Bange had a hooped steel construction with gain-twist rifling.
 In its original (1877) conception, the cannon required a wooden platform from which to fire.
 Its recoil was absorbed simply by friction with the platform, and the 155 L de Bange had to be pushed back into position after every shot.
 In 1883, the Saint-Chamond hydraulic brake was introduced to better absorb recoil.
 This brake was a separate piece of equipment that anchored the cannon's carriage to the firing platform and returned it into position after about 110 cm of recoil.

 Approximately 1,400 pieces of 155 L de Bange were built in the 19th century.
 Most were placed in France's numerous fortresses of the time (part of the Séré de Rivières system), most notably at Toul, Belfort, and Verdun.
 In 1882, about 200 pieces of 155 L de Bange were retained for offensive operations as siege artillery.
 In this role, each 155 L de Bange gun was drawn by ten horses.